Catholicism, Catholic, Traditional Catholicism, Catholic Church

 Customs

-As to the day's customs, because of the love the Spanish have for St. James, they adopted him as their Patron, and his Feast is a national holiday, a time of great celebration, much like the Feast of St. Patrick is for the Irish, that of St. Joseph is for the Italians, and that of St. Andrew is for the Scots.
+As to the day's customs, because of the love the Spanish have for St. James, they adopted him as their Patron, and his Feast is a national holiday, a time of great celebration, much like the Feast of St. Patrick is for the Irish, that of St. Joseph is for the Italians, that of St. George is for the English, and that of St. Andrew is for the Scots.
 In Compostela, there are great processions and the famous La Fachada fireworks display.
 And at the city's cathedral, the city's faithful father to worship -- and many pilgrims, too, especially when his feast falls on a Sunday.
 From the ceiling of this great cathedral hangs a six-foot tall 14th century censer (the "botafumeiro") that is swung by pulleys on this day and for a few other great Feasts.
 The censer is so large that it takes eight people to swing it properly!
 A hymn you might hear in Compostela on the Feast of St. James:

 Himno al Apóstol Santiago